🔼The name Eber: Summary

 - The father of Peleg and the son of Shelah, son of Arpachshad, third son of Shem, son of Noah (Genesis 10:24).
 In the Lucan genealogy of Christ he is called Eber (Εβερ) in Greek (Luke 3:35), but some translations transliterate this as Heber, which has nothing to do with the name Heber in Hebrew.

 - A Gadite chief (1 Chronicles 5:13).

-- A Benjaminite chief (1 Chronicles 8:22).
+- A son of Shashak of Benjamin (1 Chronicles 8:22).